Risk Information

 New Business Development and Business Investment

-Our corporate group may establish new companies, invest in existing companies, or develop joint ventures as a means of business expansion and growth.
+The Group may establish new companies, invest in existing companies, or develop joint ventures as a means of business expansion and growth.
 These investment activities are reviewed through internal committees consisting of key members with specialized knowledge, where profitability and risk analyses are carefully examined to provide a system of checks and balances in determining whether to proceed with the investment.

 Organizational Reform